Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 At this year's ECCMID, we had several important assay introductions for the European market that further enhance Bruker's differentiated position in microbiology, and should generate higher consumables margins over time.

-Our MBT, or MALDI Biotyper STAR-Carba, in vitro diagnostics kit is the first CE-IVD marked assay for mass spec-based antibiotic resistance testing in the market.
-This Carba-IVD assay runs on the MALDI Biotyper platform, and test against assistance to carbapenem antibiotics.
+Our MBT, or MALDI Biotyper STAR-Carba, in vitro diagnostics kit is the first CE-IVD marked assay for mass spec-based antibiotic resistance testing on the market.
+This Carba-IVD assay runs on the MALDI Biotyper platform, and tests against assistance to carbapenem antibiotics.

 Importantly, the MBT STAR-Carba assay is a functional test, which generates results independent of the precise gene involved, genes or gene involved in the beta-lactamase resistance.
 This means the test will still be relevant as bacterial resistance and the underlying genetic mechanisms continue to evolve rapidly.